Sunil-Kumar-Reddy-K/playwright_python_pytest/README.md

 #Everythin + genrate report allure at the etst end
 PWDEBUG=0 pytest tests -m ui --browser-name chrome --headed --tracing=on --video=on -s; allure serve allure-results

+#Dealing with environments of individual UI or API (since the APID and UI urls are unique of it own just defining env is enough)
+PWDEBUG=0 pytest tests -m ui --env qa --browser-name chrome --headed --tracing=on --video=on -s; allure serve allure-results

 ```

 #### Debug with Allure Report